Can I enroll in one of the filmmaking course modules by itself?

 - Introduction to Filmmaking and Online Learning: In this orientation section, you’re introduced to the Lights Film School community and online learning environment.
 We frame subsequent modules with a discussion of filmmaking basics.

-- Screenwriting: Our second module teaches you how to write a compelling screenplay, the foundation of most successful films.
+- Screenwriting: Our first module teaches you how to write a compelling screenplay, the foundation of most successful films.
 We demystify story structure and explain how it’s relevant to both narrative and documentary projects.
 Expect to learn industry standard formatting, western dramatic structure, Joseph Campbell’s “hero’s journey” and character archetypes, how to construct tension, how to balance action and dialogue, how to write for small budget productions, and more.

-- Directing: Our third module equips filmmakers to direct their projects with proficiency, confidence, and tact.
+- Directing: Our second module equips filmmakers to direct their projects with proficiency, confidence, and tact.
 The director is the captain of the ship; it’s your vision that steers the film’s cinematography, art direction, performances, pacing, mood, and more.
 As the director, you are the leader, and you must know how to think creatively and communicate clearly.

 - Cinematography: Like screenwriting, cinematography requires an acute awareness of language.
 In our cinematography module, you’ll study the works of the masters while developing a visual vocabulary all your own.
 Explore the three main components of cinematography - lighting, movement, and composition - and dive deep into shot types, shot continuity, color theory, and more.

 - Editing: Learn the science and art of post-production!
 You’ll cover NLE software, file ingest, rough cuts, titling, color correction, and various editing techniques.
 This module prepares you to “shoot for the edit” as you transition into the production of your own short film.